keatonb/meanperiodspacing/README.md

 # meanperiodspacing
 Statistical tests for mean spacings among a set of values.

+If you use this code in your work, I would appreciate an acknowledgement.

 I describe how these tests work in a blog post at https://keatonb.github.io/archivers/mps

 Usage example:
 ```python
 # Values to test for mean spacings
 values = np.array([640.533, 678.433, 597.554, 485.527, 604.642, 557.649, 749.27, 865.97])